balena-io/pinejs/docs/GettingStarted.md

 Fact Type: device has note
 	 Necessity: each device has at most one note.

-Fact Type: device has devtype
+Fact Type: device has type
-	 Necessity: each device has exactly one devtype.
+	 Necessity: each device has exactly one type.
 ```

-In this model we are defining an entity called `device`, this entity has some attributes such as `name`, `note` and `devtype`, along with some constraints, ensuring that a device must have exactly one device type, and at most one name and one note.
+In this model we are defining an entity called `device`, this entity has some attributes such as `name`, `note` and `type`, along with some constraints, ensuring that a device must have exactly one device type, and at most one name and one note.
 The `Vocabulary` declaration is a convenient way for partitioning parts of larger sbvr files.

 Now, let's create a small main file for our application that will call the Pine.js server.
 Let's install some basic dependencies: